Commercial delivery vans in a row.

 Some strategies to keep costs down include:

-• Pay the annual premium.
+• Paying the annual premium.
 When you purchase a commercial auto policy, you can choose to pay your premium in either monthly or annual installments.
-The annual premium often costs less than paying month by month
+The annual premium often costs less than paying month by month.

-• Choose a higher deductible.
-Choosing a higher deductible is an effortless way to save on your premium, but make sure to choose a deductible you can still afford.
-If you can’t pay it, you can’t collect on a claim
+• Choosing a higher deductible.
+Choosing a higher deductible is an easy way to save on your premium, but make sure it's one you can still afford.
+If you can’t pay it, you can’t collect on a claim.

 How can you avoid making claims on your commercial auto policy?